ChiliJohnson/blog.chilij.com/site/posts/02-git-fixup.md

 layout: layouts/post.njk
 ---

-Applying fixups to your last commit in `git` are pretty easy using `git commit --amend`, but applying fixups to older commits can be much more involved.
+Applying fixups to your last commit in `git` is pretty easy using `git commit --amend`, but applying fixups to older commits can be much more involved.

 Using `git rebase` in combination with its `--autostash` and `--autosquash` options makes these fixups a lot easier.
 Combining a rebase with git's message-based revision syntax is a powerful way to effortlessly apply commit fixups.